Pergola ideas - 14 gorgeous garden structures to add style and shade

 Enjoy your outdoor space for longer with these garden pergola ideas that will create a stunning outdoor focal point

-Ideal for gardens or outdoor areas that lack structure or visual points of interest, a garden pergola is an easy way of adding height to a one-level garden or creating a breakaway zone and areas of privacy in a large or open outdoor space.
+While the best garden ideas often focus on greenery and plants, structures and shading can also transform your outside space into an oasis.
+Ideal for gardens that lack visual points of interest, a garden pergola is an easy way of adding height to a one-level garden or creating a breakaway zone for the best garden furniture or even one of the best hot tubs.

 Pergola ideas